HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 The CLS metric has [evolved](https://web.dev/evolving-cls/) in the past year, mainly introducing the concept of Session Windows, to be fairer to long-lived pages and Single Page Apps (SPAs).

-A score of 0.1 or below is measured as “good”, over 0.25 as “poor”, and anything in between as “needs improvement”.
+A score of 0.1 or below is measured as "good", over 0.25 as "poor", and anything in between as "needs improvement".

 {{ figure_markup(
   image="core-web-vitals-cls.png",
   caption="Top 10 CMSs CLS performance.",
-  description="Bar chart showcasing the percentage of sites with "good" CLS, for each of the 10 most adopted CMSs.
-WordPress has 61% of mobile sites with a "good" CLS, and 58% of desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=1800297769&format=interactive", width=600, height=559,
+  description="Bar chart showcasing the percentage of sites with good CLS, for each of the 10 most adopted CMSs.
+WordPress has 61% of mobile sites with a good CLS, and 58% of desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=1800297769&format=interactive", width=600, height=559,